Strategy and medium-term (3-5 years) strategic targets

 Business Operations

-Glaston Corporation develops, manufactures, sells and services glass processing machines, equipment, and technology to glass processors who provide glass products for different needs.
-Main customers are glass processors in the architectural glass, mobility and display glass, and solar energy equipment.
+Glaston Corporation develops, manufactures, sells and services glass processing machines, equipment, upgrades and technology to glass processors in the architectural, mobility and solar industries.

-Glaston offers a wide and technically advanced range of glass heat treatment machinery, services, upgrades and modernizations as well as spare parts for flat tempering, and laminating lines.
+Glaston offers a technically advanced and wide range of heat treatment machines, maintenance, upgrade, and modernization services, as well as spare parts for glass tempering and laminating.

 More information about our products is available in the Offering section.